yooouuri/front-end-boilerplate/content/assignment.md

 ### 3. Deploy on Netlify

 You can choose to deploy your project on Netlify.
 The project is already set up for deployment on Netlify.
 You can follow the instructions in the [Netlify documentation](https://docs.netlify.com/site-deploys/create-deploys/) to deploy your project.
+If you do, you can set the website address in the settings of your repository. ploy your project.
 If you do, you can set the website address in the settings of your repository.